AstralBearStudios/pywelkin/README.md

 - Pruvi (Unified Proof Assistant): TBD
 - Stratus (Assembly + OS Spec): TBD

+Dependencies are kept to a minimum.
+The following will not change, because of how well they are developed, and the relatively short lifespan

+- lark: parsing engine that includes Unicode and AST support builtin.
+Absolutely essential for standard and user created grammars

+# Credits

+- lark: Erez Sheran and All Contributors.
+All of the Github issues were quite insightful, and you all have made a fantastic package!

 # Installation
   - Pip: TBD
   - Poetry: clone the repository first.
   ```bash
     git clone https://github.com/AstralBearStudios/pywelkin
   ```

     Then install with poetry.

   ```bash
     cd pywelkin && poetry install
   ```